Pre-K Printable Fun

 Alina of Growing Up Montessori & Waldorf Inspired Hybrid provided the children

-in her care natural elements from the forest, and forest animals for
+in her care natural elements from the forest, and forest animals for them to create their own small world play spaces. |

 This fabulous small world play invitation was create by Community

-Member Alina D. of Growing Up Montessori & Waldorf Inspired Hybrid
+Member Alina D. of Growing Up Montessori & Waldorf Inspired Hybrid |

-Build a Bear Den or a Cave
+*Build a Cave with Blocks

 Learn Forest Animal Vocabulary